 A few years later, the brothers were found guilty and executed, since this was common practice in these times.
 After the execution, the two were buried in a cemetery vault in New Orleans.
 Time went on, as it had before, for years after the death of the brothers.
 Later, another Carter down the line of ancestry passed away.
 The vault was opened again, after years of inactivity, and the people that were placing the new corpse into the tomb were astonished to discover that the bodies of the brothers were both mysteriously missing, never to be found.

 Today, the legend of the Carter brothers is spoken of throughout the country when the subject of vampires is brought up.
 Some natives of New Orleans even claim to have seen men that resembled the two precisely, including one man who claimed to have seen them in his home, before they ran out and into the night.
+On many vampire tours, they often discuss what happened to these brothers, and where they may be now.
 The mystery of the disappearance of their bodies will never be solved, but speculation concludes that they never actually died, and still walk around among us, immortal and thirsty.